 Beyond AGMs, charities will hold regular meetings to help get their work done.

 They should be clear on the type of meeting being held (or required) and ensure the meeting proceeds accordingly.
-And compiling an agenda before the meeting is a must.
+It is essential to compile an agenda before the meeting.

 An agenda should cover:

 - items to be discussed at the meeting, how long each should take and who will lead the discussion